Physics 2401

 Course Outline

-Required Text: Physics for Scientists and Engineers, 4th edition, by Giancoli with Mastering Physics (online homework student access kit) and Laboratory Manual for Physics 2401 Principles of Physics II.
+Required Text: Physics for Scientists and Engineers, 9th edition, by Serway and Jewett with Enhanced Web Assign (online homework student access kit) and Laboratory Manual for Physics 2401 Principles of Physics II.

 This course satisfies part of the Natural Science core curriculum requirement.
 The objective of the study of the natural sciences component of a core curriculum is to enable the student to understand, construct, and evaluate relationships in the natural sciences, and to enable the student to understand the bases for building and testing theories.
 The natural sciences investigate the phenomena of the physical world.